Climate

 The Weather Here is Too Nice

-Welcome to a hidden paradise in western Orellana province in northern Ecuador, where the climate is nothing short of stunning.
+Welcome to a hidden paradise in western Orellana province in northern Ecuador, where the climate is ideal for both comfortable living and cultivating a wide variety of tropical fruit trees.

 The land here is at a higher elevation than the town of Loreto, which translates to cooler temperatures, with even the otherwise hot days usually accompanied by a cool breeze.